ALex-Everett-Liu/luhmann-roam/README.md

 - File-based storage for markdown content

 ### Frontend
-- Vanilla JavaScript for core functionality
+- Vanilla JavaScript with modular design
-- Modular design with specialized managers
+- Specialized managers for different functionality
+- Optimized DOM manipulations for performance
 - Responsive UI with custom CSS
-- No external UI frameworks or dependencies

-## Development
+For a detailed explanation of the system's architecture, components, and data models, please see the [Project Structure Documentation](PROJECT_STRUCTURE.md).

-### Project Structure
+## Project Structure Overview

 ```text
 luhmann-roam/